Simpler PAC-Bayesian Bounds for Hostile Data: Introduction

 This is a strong incitement to define our aggregation distribution $\hat{\rho}_n$ as the minimizer of the right-hand side of \eqref{theorem-equation}.
 The core of the paper will discuss in details this strategy and other consequences of \autoref{theorem}. \begin{proof}[Proof of \autoref{theorem}] Introduce $\Delta_n(\theta):= |r_n(\theta)-R(\theta)|$.
 We follow a scheme of proof introduced by~\cite{begin2016pac} in the bounded setting.
 We adapt the proof to the general case:

 \end{proof}

 In \autoref{section-divergence} we discuss the divergence term $D_{\phi_p-1}(\rho,\pi)$.
 In particular, we derive an explicit bound on this term when $\rho$ is chosen in order to concentrate around the ERM (empirical risk minimizer) $\hat{\theta}_{{\rm ERM}}=\arg\min_{\theta\in\Theta}\ r_n(\theta)$.
 This is meant to provide the reader some intuition on the order of magnitude of the divergence term.
 In \autoref{section-moments} we discuss how to control the moment $\mathcal{M}_{\phi_{q},n}$.
-We derive explicit bounds in various examples: bounded and unbounded losses, i.i.d and dependend observations.
+We derive explicit bounds in various examples: bounded and unbounded losses, i.i.d and dependent observations.
+The most important result of the section is a risk bound for auto-regression with heavy-tailed time series, something new up to our knowledge.
 In \autoref{section-oracle} we come back to the general case.
 We show that it is possible to explicitely minimize the right-hand side in~\eqref{theorem-equation}.
 We then show that \autoref{theorem} leads to powerful oracle inequalities in the various statistical settings discussed above, exhibiting explicit rates of convergence.